wiktor-falek/sorting-visualizer/README.md

 # Sorting Visualizer

-CLI tool for visualizing sorting algorithms
+CLI tool for visualizing sorting algorithms.
+⚠️ This is a VERY old project, the code is ugly, but it works (i think)

 ![Alt text](/example.gif?raw=true "Bubble sort example")